meglecz/mkCOInr/doc/content/reference.rst

 Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The scripts downloads all sequences and lineages for all taxa on the taxon_list from BOLD.
+The script downloads all sequences and lineages for all taxa on the taxon_list from BOLD.

 The taxon_list file was constructed manually from taxa on https://www.boldsystems.org/index.php/TaxBrowser_Home.
-Each taxa on the list has less than 500M specimen records in BOLD.
+Each taxon on the list has less than 500M specimen records in BOLD.
 The taxon_list constructed on 2022-02-24 is available on github (data/bold_taxon_list_2022-02-24.txt).
 It contains all taxa available in BOLD.
 This file might need to be updated later.

-Alternativelly, a list of taxa (including large taxa such as Arthropoda) can be given and the input taxa can be cut up automatically to subtaxa of less than *max_record_n* records each.
+Alternatively, a list of taxa (including large taxa such as Arthropoda) can be given and the input taxa can be cut up automatically to subtaxa of less than *max_record_n* records each.
 This method has the advantage of avoiding the manual construction of the taxon list (as for bold_taxon_list_2022-02-24.txt).
-However, the subtaxa produced by the script are based on the NCBI taxonomy, and in case of divergent nomenctature between BOLD and NCBI,
+However, the subtaxa produced by the script are based on the NCBI taxonomy, and in case of divergent nomenclature between BOLD and NCBI,
 some of the subtaxa can be missed.
-For example if the Chordata phylum is cut up to classes, it will contain the Lepidosauria class.
+For example, if the Chordata phylum is cut up to classes, it will contain the Lepidosauria class.
 Lepidosauria gives 0 results,
 since in BOLD the class field contains Reptilia instead of Lepidosauria, thus missing out BOLD orders like Crocodylia, Rhynchocephalia, Squamata, Testudines.

 Download is done using BOLD's API.
 First a small stat file is downloaded to access the number of records available for the taxa, then the tsv file is downloaded with sequences and metainfo.
-The stript checks if the number of downloaded records corresponds to the expected one (based on stat file).
+The script checks if the number of downloaded records corresponds to the expected one (based on the stat file).
 If there is an error, it removes the file and retries the download try_download times.

-If the file exists already, the download is skiped.
+If the file exists already, the download is skipped.
 In this way, if the program stops (for example hitting wall time on a server), it can be simply restarted and the taxa with successful downloads will not be rerun.

 NOTE: The download for a long list of taxa can take several days since it is not parallelized.
 You can cut up the input list and run each of them on a separate computer and move the output files to the same folder afterwards.